lgreski/datasciencectacontent/markdown/repData-stormAnalysisGuide.md

 > Your data analysis must address the following questions:
 >
-> 1. Across the United States, which types of events (as indicated in the  variable) are most harmful with respect to population health?<br><br>
+> 1. Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?<br><br>
 >
 > 2. Across the United States, which types of events have the greatest economic consequences?